Roy-Ermers/altura-assessment/README.md

 Also we want to see your own SCSS, so don't use a CSS framework like Bootstrap or Tailwind.
 Also please keep using typescript in this project.

-To deliver your code you can make a pull request to this repository from your fork or send us the link to your repository to [roy@altura.io](mailto:roy@altura.io).
+To deliver your code you can make a fork and send us the link to your repository to [roy@altura.io](mailto:roy@altura.io).